prezi/fail/README.md

 A Sapper is a pair of scripts that start and stop a specific kind of malfunction on a target server.
 See the directories under `sappers` for a list. `noop` deserves a special mention; you can use it to check that everything is in order before starting to actually hurt nodes.
-Note that targets all targets will be attacked '''in parallel'''.
-If you introduce critical failures on all your nodes, the service '''will''' go down.
+Note that targets all targets will be attacked _in parallel_.
+If you introduce critical failures on all your nodes, the service _will_ go down.

 ## Changelog integration